tlameiras/chai-snapshot-matcher/README.md

 mocha --update
 ```

+> **NOTE:**
-> **NOTE:** Tests or snapshots that were not executed will not be updated.
+> \- Tests or snapshots that were not executed will not be updated.

-> **NOTE:** If a test or snapshot name has been changed, a new snapshot will be created.
+> \- If a test or snapshot name has been changed, a new snapshot will be created.
 When running the tests using the `--update` flag, only the new ones will be updated.

 # Recommendations